-DRL 2310, DRL 2311 Prerequisites: DRF 1301 and 2DD 1303
+DRL 2310, DRL 2311

-Tuition & Fees In-Person: \$800

 С Monday 9:30 a.m12:30 p.m.
+Vance А Wednesday 1:00-4:00 p.m.
 Kerl

-В Wednesday 9:30 a.m12:30 p.m.
-Vance

 Students concentrate on representing an anatomically convincing account of the human figure while focusing on balance, movement, proportion, volume, and space.
 Short poses build an understanding of anatomy; long poses permit the exploration of media and the development of technique.
 Two labs on Fridays and Saturdays, 9:30 a.m.-12:30 p.m., provide additional time to work from the model.
 Critiques and demonstrations occur throughout the semester.